ioccc-src/winner/2004/README.md

 ## Standard IOCCC stuff

-Look at the `README.md` file for the given winner for information on how to compile the entry and how to run the winning program.
+View the `index.html` web page for the given winning entry for information on how on how to compile the entry and how to run the winning program.
 Look at the winning source and try to figure how it does what it does!
 You may then wish to look at the Author's remarks for even more details.